Posted on Thursday, 3/25

-Have you ever been on a boat on a lake and see all the gorgeous flowers out in the water with beautiful blooms on them.
+Have you ever been on a lake boat and seen gorgeous flowers out in the water with beautiful blooms on them?

-The plants are tall and slender, which produce gorgeous white blooms with pink or red centers that look like bulls-eyes.
+The tall and slender plants produce gorgeous white blooms with pink or red centers that look like bulls-eyes.

 These are called Hibiscus Laevis, otherwise known as a water hibiscus, gorgeous water or wetland plant that needs to be enjoyed quickly because the blooms only last 1-2 days before they wilt and fall off.
 The Hibiscus closes in the shade or at night.
 Then, the full sun opens up and produces a gorgeous bloom.
 Hibiscus laevis blooms in large colonies in marshy areas from late July to September.

 They are becoming harder to find out in the wild because they grow well in muddy, marshy areas where the mud settles, and deposits are increasingly less due to overpopulation and people taking over areas with houses and other products.
 This perennial flower native to central and eastern North America has blooms that can open up to 15cm and need direct sunlight exposure to its full potential.

 The stems are hairless and frequently grow up to 2 m tall and sometimes even taller.
 The blooming period can occur from mid-summer to early fall and lasts about a month.
 The Hibiscus reseeds itself, and the stalks die in the winter, allowing them to grow back in the spring.
 The plant likes full or partial sun and very moist conditions; they like clay, sand, and wet soil.